xpxstar/Cloudeploy/README.md

 deploy.server.host=<agent1-ip>
 server.root=http://<Host B-ip>:8080/cloudapp
 ```
->start tomcat
+>start tomcat to finish installation

 ```
 sh $TOMCAT_PATH/bin/startup.sh
 ```
->visit url of "http://HostB-ip:8080/cloudapp/init" to initialize demo data and finish installing

 ## User Demo Guide
-To see in Demo.md
+To see Demo.md
 ## Develpment based on Cloudeploy

 Server project of Cloudeploy_app is develped by java with maven,so just import the project into Eclipse in maven environment.

-Client Agent project of ConsulAgent is a normal java project.
+Client Agent project( https://github.com/xpxstar/ConsulAgent) of ConsulAgent is a normal java project.

 FAQ:
 Support By Pershing [xupeixing14@otcaix.iscas.ac.cn]